kevinhuy/panorama/README.md

 ### Input file [configuration.xlsx](https://gitlab.com/Sudarshan_K/panorama/blob/master/variables/configuration.xlsx)
 Below are formats to follow when populating the input file.
 1. Filename, Sheetnames and column names **can not** change.
-2. FirewallPolicies_postrules Sheet - Defines the Post rules.
-Refer to the [metadata] file for details.
+2. FirewallPolicies - Defines the security policies that are to be configured.
 2. NetworkObjects - Defined the Network Objects.
 Refer to the [metadata] file for details.
 3. NetworkGroup Sheet - Defines the Network Objects.
 Objects can be a list or a single value but needs to be in single quotes (') eg:- 'member1','member2' or 'member1'